ycrc/ycrc.github.io/docs/clusters-at-yale/guides/checkpointing.md

 # Checkpointing

 DMTCP "Distributed Multithreaded Checkpointing" allows you to easily save the state of your running job and restart it from that point.
-This can be very useful if your job fails for any number of reasons: it exceeds the time limit, is preempted from scavenge, etc.
+This can be very useful if your job fails for any number of reasons: it exceeds the time limit, is preempted from scavenge, the compute node crashes, etc.

 DMTCP does not require any changes to your code or recompilation.
 It should work on most sequential or multithreaded/multiprocessing programs as is.